dwmkerr/lex-starter-kit/README.md

 ## Testing

 The bulk of the tests work by creating a chat event and passing it to the lambda function.
-This means it will test the *intent* but not the natural language understanding.
+This means it will test the *intent* but not the natural language processing.

 A good example test to get learn from is [intentDescribeLastCommit.js](oscarbot/intentDescribeLastCommit.js).

-## Snappy Responses

-If you want to provide some simple flavour text or a one-line response to a statement, you can use the [`snappyResponses.js`](./functions/oscarbot/snappyResponses.js) file.

-Please note that even a one-line response will still need an intent.
-Put these intents in the [intents/conversational](./intents/conversational) folder to distinguish them from functional intents.

-It is possible that intents are limited, and it is the case that a large number of intents can actually make it harder to determine intent, so be careful to to add too many.

 ## Useful Reading